 There’s the occasional studio embellishment, such as the multitracked vocals on Capernaum recreating far-off voices.
 That said, though the creaking and scraping effects on What a Voice (Blackbird) show creative use of the fiddle to intimate the desperation of the lyrics, the track might be an easier listen if they were dialled down slightly.

 Distilled through Watson’s voice and her economical but well considered accompaniments, the songs on Yarrow Acoustic Sessions fit perfectly together, despite being drawn from diverse writers working across the centuries.
-Proof perhaps that some places can’t help but make an impression on those who dwell there.Nick Hart
+Proof perhaps that some places can’t help but make an impression on those who dwell there.Nick Brook

 Released on CD and download on Isle Music Scotland on 2 February 2018.
 Produced, recorded and mixed by Duncan Lyall.